hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 <br>

-Grille with the Klpsch Heresy logo:
+Grille with the Klipsch Heresy logo:

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/DSC07166.JPG" alt="grille close up" width="100%" style="vertical-align:middle;margin:20px 0px"/>
 <br clear="all" />
 <br>
 Aesthetics are always a very personal thing.
 Some may not like the look of this speaker, but I do.
-I also fancy a lot of other designs that are more flashy.
+I also fancy a lot of other designs that are flashier.
 This speaker is the opposite of flashy, though, yet I still appreciate its retro aesthetic.

 <br>
 <br>